pminasandra/meerkat-acc/project-notes.md

 NQ_2021_1
 - M019 lost on 13.08
 - NQ_VNQM012_SHTB_Axy_009_20210814-20210817.csv should start on 13.08
+    BUT (2023-12-08) this file fails totally on the 13th.
+Is there some mislabelling here?
 - everything stops after 17.08.2021 stop at 20:00